muthhus/cilium/Documentation/helm-values.rst

      - Enable Hubble (true by default).
      - bool
      - ``true``
-   * - hubble.listenAddress
+   * - hubble.listenPort
-     - An additional address for Hubble to listen to.
-Set this field ":4244" if you are enabling Hubble Relay, as it assumes that Hubble is listening on port 4244.
+     - An additional port/address for Hubble to listen to.
+Set this field "4244" if you are enabling Hubble Relay, as it assumes that Hubble is listening on port 4244.
      - string
-     - ``":4244"``
+     - ``"4244"``
    * - hubble.metrics
      - Hubble metrics configuration.
 See https://docs.cilium.io/en/stable/operations/metrics/#hubble-metrics for more comprehensive documentation about Hubble metrics.
      - object